lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/sequential/index.rst

       :type: int

       The number of samples used for Monte Carlo estimation.
+This is used for debugging purposes

    .. py:method:: to_device(device: str)